arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 button4.fall(&button4ISR);
   ```

-Not that the only parameter is the address of a function.
+Not that the only parameter is the address of a function (otherwise known as a **function pointer**).
 This function takes no parameters and returns nothing.
 This function is known as an **Interrupt Service Routine (ISR)**

 One of these is shown below: